-Request for Proposal (RFP and RFA) Specific Trainings
+Request for Proposal (RFP and RFA Specific Trainings

 As outlined in the next section, providers are selected using a competitive RFP process.
 Each RFP opportunity will include a specific bidder meeting that covers information specific to the Housing and Services being solicited under that particular RFP.
+Providers should enroll in the provider portal when an RFP is launched here.